Skip to Content

 How Much Does Passport America Cost?

-At the time of the writing of this post, in the spring of 2023, membership in the Passport America Discount Camping Club will cost you $44 per year.
-But if you pay for two years, your membership will cost $79, which is a 10% savings.
+As we post this information, in the spring of 2025, membership in the Passport America Discount Camping Club will cost you $49.00 per year.

-If you want to save a little more cash over time and you’re confident that you’ll want to continue your membership, you can save 17% by buying a three-year membership for $109.
+If you want to save some money over time (and you’re confident that you’ll want to continue your membership), you can save a little cash by buying a three-year membership for $129, a savings of $18 total, or $6 per year.

 What Are the Benefits of Passport America?